 Eduroam is the official wireless network for UA students, faculty and staff.
 Eduroam is a secure, worldwide federated network access service developed for the international research and education community.
 Students, faculty and staff can use their email@example.com email address and password to connect to eduroam.

 Once a user connnects a wireless device to the eduroam network at UA, that device is then eligible to connect to over 600 eduroam campuses in the U.S. Visiting students, professors and staff from other institutions may also connect to the UA network using their home credentials.
 Eduroam is available in 89 countries.
-With over 6,000 wireless access points in buildings across the UA campus, OIT strives to provide superior wireless internet service.
+With nearly 9,000 wireless access points in buildings across the UA campus, OIT strives to provide superior wireless internet service.
 Learn how to get connected, and be sure to check out our wifi tips and tricks below.

 Steps to Connect